kaczla/list-lm/data/readme/model_links.md

 - [OpenLLM](https://github.com/bentoml/OpenLLM) - An open platform for operating large language models (LLMs) in production.
 Fine-tune, serve, deploy, and monitor any LLMs with ease.
 - [OpenLM](https://github.com/mlfoundations/open_lm) - OpenLM is a minimal but performative language modeling (LM) repository, aimed to facilitate research on medium sized LMs.
 - [OpenMoE](https://github.com/XueFuzhao/OpenMoE) - OpenMoE is a project aimed at igniting the open-source MoE community!
 We are releasing a family of open-sourced Mixture-of-Experts (MoE) Large Language Models.
+- [Optima](https://github.com/thunlp/Optima) - Optima is a novel training framework designed to optimize LLM-based multi-agent systems.
+By leveraging iterative training, Optima significantly enhances agent communication efficiency while boosting response accuracy.
+Our approach not only reduces token usage but also paves the way for improved inference-time scaling laws.
 - [OSLO](https://github.com/EleutherAI/oslo) - OSLO is a framework that provides various GPU based optimization technologies for large-scale modeling.
 Features like 3D parallelism and kernel fusion which could be useful when training a large model are the key features.
 - [Pints Train](https://github.com/Pints-AI/1.5-Pints) - Pints Train is a compact LLM pretrained in 9 days by using high quality data.
 - [Pretrained Language Model](https://github.com/huawei-noah/Pretrained-Language-Model) - Pretrained language model and its related optimization techniques developed by Huawei Noah's Ark Lab.